 Commercial casinos are illegal in New Hampshire.
 The same goes for slots and video poker.
-Table games like blackjack, roulette, craps, Three Card Poker and live poker are legal.
+Table games like blackjack, roulette, craps, Three Card Poker, and live poker are legal.
 The maximum bet is $10 at table games.
 Poker has no bet limit.
 The buy-in limit for a cash game or tournament is $150.
 However, poker tournaments may have a bigger buy-in.
 New Hampshire casinos must donate profits to state charities.

 Charitable games of chance are legal under New Hampshire Revised Statute 287-D:4.
 The table game bet limit was raised to $10 in 2018.
-It started as $1, moving to $2 in 1998 and $4 in 2008.
+It started at $1, moving to $2 in 1998 and $4 in 2008.
 Poker followed the table game bet limit until 2015 when that was dropped.
 It was replaced by a $150 buy-in cap.

 Cruise ships are permitted in New Hampshire.
 It must register with the state and leave its waters after 48 hours.
-Slots, video poker, keno, table games and live poker are all permitted on these ships.
+Slots, video poker, keno, table games, and live poker are all permitted on these ships.

 Charity casino and cruise ship patrons must be at least 21 years of age.
 Casinos pay a 10 percent tax to the state and must donate at least 35 percent of the revenues generated to a licensed charity.
 The games are regulated by the New Hampshire Lottery Commission.
-The policies are found here.

 Sports Betting in New Hampshire

 Mobile and online sports betting is legal in New Hampshire.
 It is operated by DraftKings through a partnership with the New Hampshire Lottery.
 All forms of wagers are legal in New Hampshire.
 However, there is a ban on bets made on in-state colleges and any college events held in the state.